Love French Food

 Marjoram is a relative of the mint family.
 You get the most flavour from Marjoram if you use fresh leaves rather than dried marjoram.

-It is a compact and bushy plant with small flowers which look like little green knots.
+It is a compact and bushy plant with small flowers that look like little green knots.

 Although Marjoram is sweet and mild, it is also at the same time minty and has a hint of citrus.